ipeterfulop/spark-coding-in-pyspark/README.md

+# Spark coding in PySpark

+## 1. Introduction

+This repository contains a collection of assignments with solutions in PySpark.
+Some assignments are challenges I encountered during my daily work as a Data Engineer, while others are part of my preparation for the [Databricks Apache Spark Developer Associate](https://www.databricks.com/learn/certification/apache-spark-developer-associate) certification.

+## 2. Running the Solutions

+### 2.1 Using Databricks Community Edition

+All assignments and solutions are provided as Databricks Workbooks (files with .dbc extension).

+### 2.2 Creating a local `conda` environment

-# Using Apache Spark Docker containers to run pyspark programs using spark-submit
+### 2.3 Using Apache Spark Docker containers to run pyspark programs using spark-submit

 Containerizing Apache Spark enhances the deployment and management of Spark clusters by improving resource utilization and scalability.
 It also boosts security through isolation.
 Containerization ensures a consistent and portable runtime environment for Spark applications, resulting in more efficient development and deployment processes.

-## Prerequisites
+#### 2.3.1 Prerequisites

 * Docker installed and running on your system.
 * Basic knowledge of Apache Spark and Docker containers.
 * Familiarity with docker-compose files.

-## The Docker container
+#### 2.3.2 The Docker container

 Here is the [docker-compose](docker-compose.yaml) yaml file that we will use to run the Apache Spark cluster.
 This setup utilizes the `bitnami/spark` image.
 You can scale by adding more workers and adjust the `SPARK_WORKER_CORES` and `SPARK_WORKER_MEMORY` environment variables to match your system’s specifications.

-## Building and running the Docker containers
+#### 2.3.4 Building and running the Docker containers

 ```bash
 docker-compose up -d
 ```

-## Verify that the containers are running
+#### 2.3.5 Verify that the containers are running

 ```bash
 docker compose ps
 ```

-## Verify that the containers contains the exercise files
+#### 2.3.6 Verify that the containers contains the exercise files

 ```bash
 docker-compose exec -it spark-master ls -al /opt/bitnami/spark/src/data

 ```

-## get the address where our spark master container is running
+#### 2.3.7 Get the address where our spark master container is running

 ```bash
 docker logs spark-coding-in-pyspark-spark-master-1